MetOffice/CDDS/docs/operational_procedure/cmip7.md

 ## 9. Run CDDS Teardown

+!!!warning
+    The teardown tool is currently unavailable due to a bug in CDDS versions <=4.0.3 Until it is fixed, the teardown process can be undertaken manually by.

+    1. Entering the `data` directory for the specific "round" associated with your workflow.

+        e.g. (cdds cmip7_processing dir)/(your username)/data/CMIP7/CMIP/UKESM1-3-LL_esm-piControl_r1i1p1f1/round-1

+    2. Run this command:
+    ```
+        rm -rf input output
+    ```

+    3. Run `cylc clean (workflow name)` using the name of the workflow from this round of processing.

+    The teardown process is now complete.

 1. Once the approved issue has been returned to you following submission, please run `cdds_clean`.
 This deletes the contents of the data directory and runs a cylc clean on the workflow named in your request file, for the purpose of reducing unnecessary data storage.
 Type "yes" when prompted to confirm deletion:

        ```